n3integration/gradle-ecs-plugin/README.md

 The AWS credentials are pulled from either environment variables or from a `~/.aws/credentials` file.
 Refer to Amazon's [official](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-environment) documentation for more information.

 #### Project Configuration
-The following should be placed at the head of our `build.gradle` file to include the plugin dependency into your Gradle project.
+The following should be placed at the head of your `build.gradle` file to include the plugin dependency into your Gradle project.

 ```gradle
 buildscript {